 4. What are my school, amenity and shopping requirements?

 In addition to price, location and space, Atlanta home buyers need to consider a number of other factors.
 In this fourth area we actually have a bunch of important questions to ask when buying an Atlanta home.

 Perhaps you’re concerned primarily about neighborhood schools for your family.
-Or condo building amenities and assessments.
+Or neighborhood / building amenities and assessments.
 Or proximity and ease of shopping.
 Below we briefly address each subject.

 Intown Atlanta offers a wide array of school choice.
 From charter schools to private schools like Woodward Academy to traditional public schools, you can find an option that fits your family needs.
 Learn about Atlanta schools with the Atlanta school locator.

-With the ever increasing Atlanta traffic, proximity of shopping for daily needs is ever more important.
-Intown Atlanta has numerous convenient shopping areas with excellent grocery stores like Whole Foods and Trader Joe’s nearby.
-There’s also the exciting Ponce City Market with dozens of the latest and greatest shops and restaurants.
-Here’s a helpful article from the AJC (Atlanta Journal-Constitution) explaining all about Ponce City Market.
+Speaking of shopping, with the ever increasing Atlanta traffic, proximity of shopping for daily needs is more important than ever.
+Most Intown Atlanta neighborhoods have numerous convenient shopping areas with grocery stores like Publix, Kroger, Whole Foods and Trader Joe’s all nearby.

 Most Intown Atlanta neighborhoods offer a big advantage over their suburban competitors in neighborhood walkability and ease of shopping.
 It’s one main reason so many people are choosing to live in town these days.
 Found time!
 As to what to do with your new found time read the top 10 reasons to love intown Atlanta living.

-Ready to shop for a home?
-Start your search here with the most advanced Atlanta home search engine in town.
+Ready to shop for a home or condo?
+Start your search with our Atlanta home search.
 When you look at each listing, you’ll find we have incorporated useful things like a walk score for each property plus information about the school district.
 These tools make it easier to determine which neighborhood and property has what you seek.
 Plus, with our social search feature you can invite your friends and family to join in your search.

-Contact us and let’s find your dream home!
+Contact us and let’s get started finding your dream home!